AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

 Instrumenting C++ Code
 ======================

+AMReX profiler objects are created and managed through :cpp:`BL_PROF` macros.

 .. highlight:: c++

-You must at least instrument main(), i.e
+To start with, you must at least instrument main(), i.e.:

 ::